 Your daughter reminds me very much about my youngest son.
 His tummy took the longest time to get used to solid foods.

 Step 2: To prevent future constipation, the best thing you can do, if possible, is to go slowly with the solids.
 If you can increase the share of breast milk or formula again (breast milk is better than formula), it will help mitigate constipation.
-Then continue breastfeeding or offer formula as the bigger part of her diet for some time more.
+Then, continue breastfeeding or offer formula as a bigger part of her diet for some time more.
 And when you give her solids, make sure they are not contributing to her constipation.

 It seems like you are already doing a good job of offering her prune and apple juice and so on.
 You can also try apricot puree and prune juice.
 No carrots, white potatoes, dairy products, rice cereal, and unripe bananas for example.
 Apple sauce can also contribute to constipation, so you may want to stop giving her that.

 Avocado, sweet potato, and pears are great for preventing constipation, as well as prunes, peaches, and peas.